Exabyte-io/documentation/docs/collaboration/sharing/actions.md

 # Actions Related to Entity Sharing

-The following actions can be performed with regards to the sharing of entities under the corresponding ["Sharing Settings" dialog](ui.md):
+The following actions can be performed with regards to the sharing of entities under the ["Sharing Settings" dialog](ui.md):

 # Set Permissions

 To each shared entity can be assigned certain **Permissions**, that will affect the way that such an entity can be interacted with and manipulated by other users.
 These permission settings can be found on the top-right [actions toolbar menu](/entities-general/ui/explorer.md) of the "Sharing Settings" dialog, or equivalently under each entry's right-hand [actions drop-down menu](/entities-general/ui/explorer.md).

-Either way, the types of permissions listed in the [following page](/entities-general/permissions.md) are included under both actions menus, and will be applied to all currently-selected Sharing Options.
+The types of permissions listed in the [following page](/entities-general/permissions.md) are included under both actions menus, and will be applied to all currently-selected Sharing Options.

 # Add Other Accounts